avoyko/telegram_bot/README.md

 # Presentation

-Here is a short clip that represents, how Algo_Bot works: https://youtu.be/2qRgQDVaE-Y
+Here is a short clip that represents how Algo_Bot works: https://youtu.be/2qRgQDVaE-Y

 # What I used?